NirajanM/design-is-very-human/README.md

 # foolYou
-just a normal day of coding,
-I packed all of the css, html and js in a single index.html file, took about hours for first push.
+just made for fun and to engage in coding activities

 have fun LOL XD